 Can a lot of your gums be seen when you smile?
-This is excess gingival display, or as it is more commonly called, a ‘gummy smile’.
+This is an excessive gingival display, or as it is more commonly called a ‘gummy smile’.
 Though a gummy smile can develop naturally, people may feel self-conscious about it.
 Fortunately, excessive gum display can be easily corrected.

 According to the New York Times, “about 14 percent of women and 7 of men have excessive gingival exposure when smiling”.

 A smile is said to be “gummy” when more than 2mm of gum is exposed.
 Though it is usually a natural occurrence, there can be a number of different reasons behind it.